Jareechang/sqs-trigger-lambda-nodejs/README.md

 ```
 ### Testing Within Instance

+To run test on the whole setup to trigger queue message to be processed by the lambda, you’ll need ssh access to the instance.

-Upon running the terraform script you should receive the blob of private key outputed into the terminal along with the instance public ip.
+See below for instructions.
+Upon running the terraform script you should receive a blob of private key outputed into the terminal along with the instance public ip.

 1. Create a pem file (ex. `dev-key.pem`)